-Within the child protection policy, there is a clear procedure for how we deal with situations where sexual assaults or behaviour considered criminal between children has taken place.
+Within the child protection policy, there is a clear procedure for how we deal with situations where sexual harassment, violence or assaults or behaviour considered criminal between children has taken place.

-As a School/wraparound we will follow Part 5 of KCSIE 2023 Child on Child sexual violence and sexual Harassment.
+As a School/Wraparound we will follow Part 5 of KCSIE 2024 Child on Child sexual violence and sexual harassment.